Nus de la Trinitat

-Nus de la Trinitat is a major highway interchange in northern Barcelona, Catalonia, Spain.
+Nus de la Trinitat (Spanish : Nudo de la Trinidad), is a major highway interchange in northern Barcelona, Catalonia, Spain.
 It was constructed in 1992, for the 1992 Summer Olympics.
 In fact, it was one of the main components of the Barcelona high-capacity beltway, formed by Ronda Litoral and Ronda de Dalt.

 There are four highways converging to the Nus de la Trinitat: